UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 public partial class App : Application
 ```

-The parent class is `Application`, a Xamarin.Forms class that provides important hooks into the application lifecycle.
+The parent class is `Application`, a Xamarin.Forms class that (amongst other things) provides important hooks into the application lifecycle.
+Notice how most of the methods are overridden.

 > If you are interested, details can be found in the [Microsoft Documentation](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.application?view=xamarin-forms)

 iOS and Android have their own equivalent of course (e.g. the AppDelegate on iOS), but you can avoid writing platform specific code by subclassing the `Application` class and overriding methods such as `OnStart()`, as is shown above.

 - This is a `partial` class declatation.
-This must mean that _somewhere_, there is at least one other [C# partial class](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods)  declaration.
+This suggests that _somewhere_, there is at least one other [C# partial class](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods)  declaration.
 More on that in the next section.

 This class is also declared within a _namespace_
 ```C#